13. Graphics#

 tikz, which creates

-TikZ files that can be compiled in the form of standalone PDF files
+TikZ files that can be rendered as standalone PDF files

 or embedded in LaTeX documents (and its variants).

-This allows typesetting beautiful equations using the standard
+It allows for typesetting beautiful equations using the standard

 "$...$"